Bank7656/philosopher/README.md

 *This project has been created as part of the 42 curriculum by thacharo*

-**Description**
+# Philosophers

+## Description
-* The "Philosophers" project is a classic computer science exercise designed to teach the fundamentals of threading a process.
-* This project is an excellent way to get hands-on experience with thread synchronization, mutex logic, and monitoring loops.
+The "Philosophers" project is a classic computer science exercise designed to teach the fundamentals of threading a process.
+It provides hands-on experience with thread synchronization, mutex logic, and monitoring loops.

+The project is divided into two distinct architectures:

-The mandatory program `philo` focuses heavily on **memory sharing and preventing data races**.
+* **Mandatory program** (`philo`): Focuses heavily on memory sharing and preventing data races.

-The bonus program `philo_bonus` shifts the architecture **from threads to processes and changes how the shared resources are managed**.
+* **Bonus program** (`philo_bonus`): Shifts the architecture from threads to processes and changes how the shared resources are managed.

-**Comparing the specific mutex and semaphore commands**
+### Mutex vs. Semaphore Implementation

 | Action / Concept | Mutex (Mandatory) | Semaphore (Bonus) | Description |
 | :--- | :--- | :--- | :--- |